 Responsible Employee means any employee with the obligation to report sexual harassment or the responsibility to inform a student how to report sexual harassment.
-The College requires that all Responsible Employees share any report of misconduct who do not have legally protected confidentiality are considered Responsible Employees.
-The mere ability or obligation to report sexual harassmentor to inform a student about how to report sexual harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the College.
+The College requires that all Responsible Employees share any report of misconduct

-42with the Title IX Coordinator.
+${42}^{42}$ with the Title IX Coordinator.
 A Responsible Employee is anyone who:

 - 1. Has the duty to report to appropriate College officials' sexual harassment or anyother misconduct by students or employees; or - 2.
 A student could reasonably believe has the responsibility to assist them.
-All Collegeemployees

-3. A Responsible employee is any employee with supervisory or leadership responsibilities on campus, including, but not limited to, all faculty (full time, parttime, and adjunct) Athletic staff (coaches, assistant coaches, trainers, and athletic administrators) administrators (those with responsibilities for administering a program or service); staff members, including Residence Life Coordinators and Resident Assistants.
+All Collegeemployees who do not have legally protected confidentiality are considered Responsible Employees.
+The mere ability or obligation to report sexual harassmentor to inform a student about how to report sexual harassment, or having been trained to do so, does not qualify an individual as one who has authority to institute corrective measures on behalf of the College. - 3.
+A Responsible employee is any employee with supervisory or leadership responsibilities on campus, including, but not limited to, all faculty (full time, parttime, and adjunct) Athletic staff (coaches, assistant coaches, trainers, and athletic administrators) administrators (those with responsibilities for administering a program or service); staff members, including Residence Life Coordinators and Resident Assistants.